dondelelcaro/debbugs/README.md

  * Somewhere to run CGI scripts (unless you don't need the web forms for searching for bugs by number, package, maintainer or submitter).

-### Installation Instructions ###

-Install the Debian package and read `/usr/share/doc/debbugs/README.Debian` file.

-If you can't use the `.deb`, do the following:

-1. Run `make install` from the source directory.

-2. Edit the config files in `/etc/debbugs/` directory to suit your needs.
-   Re-run debbugsconfig when you're finished to regenerate the documentation.

-3. Set up the mail arrangements to deliver mail to the right place, and to set up a blackhole mail alias if you need one.
-Ensure that `owner@bugs`, the address of the BTS owner, if that's what you're using, is handled by the MTA.
-   All other email should be piped into the receive script.

-4. Set up your HTTP server to point people looking for bug reports to `/var/lib/debbugs/www` and set `/var/lib/debbugs/www/cgi` as a valid CGI directory.

-5. Test things a bit, by sending mail messages to the bug system and running `/usr/lib/debbugs/processall` and/or `/usr/lib/debbugs/rebuild`.
-The latter updates index files used by the CGI scripts.
-If you're feeling brave, you can link `/var/lib/debbugs/spool/index.db` to `index.db.realtime` and `.../index.archive` to `index.archive.realtime` to remove the need for the rebuild script; this is still semi-experimental.

-6. If all seems well then install the crontab from `/usr/share/doc/debbugs/examples/crontab`.

-Note that each line of `/etc/debbugs/Maintainers` file needs to be formatted as
-follows:

-    package    maintainer name <email@address>

-If you need a template, look in `/usr/share/doc/debbugs/examples/` directory.

 ### Where do I get the Source? ###

 Debbugs is managed in git.
 You can clone the repository into your local